Matt Wieters: 2016

 On Opening Day, Wieters delivered a walk-off RBI single up the middle to score Chris Davis, as the Orioles won their sixth consecutive opening day by a score of 3–2.
 It was Wieters' 700th career hit and also his eighth career walk-off hit, placing him fourth on the Orioles all-time list.

 Wieters made the All-star team as the backup catcher for the AL squad, after posting a .258/.310/.418 slash with nine home runs and 37 RBIs.
 Wieters went 0-for-2 during the game, as the AL won 4–2.

 On August 14, Wieters collected a career-high five hits after going 5-for-5, scoring two runs, and having a double and triple in an 8–7 Orioles comeback victory over the San Francisco Giants.
 He was the first Oriole catcher since 1991 to have a 5-hit game and only the third catcher in Orioles history to do so.
 On August 30, Wieters hit a game-winning two-run homer against the Toronto Blue Jays in the eighth inning, securing a 5–3 victory for the Orioles.

-On September 10, Wieters his two home runs against the Detroit Tigers, giving him his sixth career multi-home run game.
+On September 10, Wieters hit two home runs against the Detroit Tigers, giving him his sixth career multi-home run game.
 On September 23, Wieters hit a game-tying solo home run in the ninth inning of a game against the Arizona Diamondbacks, a game in which the Orioles would go on to walk off in the 12th inning.

 In the final game of the season, Wieters hit two two-run home runs, one from each side of the plate, becoming the first Orioles switch hitter to do so in the same game since Roberto Alomar, who did it on July 25, 1996.
 It was his seventh career multi-home run game.

 Wieters ended his regular season having played in 124 games, slashing .243/.302/.409 with 17 home runs and 66 RBIs.
 After the season, his contract expired, becoming a free agent for the first time of his career.